kaizhang/SnapATAC2/docs/algorithms/input_format.md

 ## Insertion format

-Insertion records usually represent reads from the single-ended sequencing.
+Insertion records are used to represent single-end reads in experiments that sequence only one end of the fragments, e.g., Paired-Tag experiments.
 While fragment records are created by two transposition events, insertion records correspond to a single transposition event.

 Each insertion record must contain six fields: